 Surface Cage Shark Diving – Well Built…

-The actual cage consists of two large sealed stainless steel tubes to provide flotation and an attached box.
-The box is big enough for four large people and is made from the aluminium mesh normally used for the security screens found on house windows.
+The actual cage basically consists of two large sealed stainless steel tubes to provide flotation.
+Together with an attached box, big enough for four large people.
+The box is made from the aluminium mesh normally used for the security screens found on house windows.

 There are two open viewing areas, one at head height and the other at knee height.
 Both are big enough to poke your camera through.
 But small enough to prevent an over-enthusiastic shark from entering.